Laimonas-Mikalauskas/SQL-fundamentals/README.md

 - WHERE - filters relevant results

 2. Statements
-- CREATE TABLE statement - creates a new tablw
+- CREATE TABLE statement - creates a new table
 - INSERT INTO statement - enters new data in a table
 - UPDATE statement - modifies existing data in a table
 - DELETE statement - removes data from a table